hard heads soft hearts

 The pro-democracy coalition wants a system where everybody counts, and everybody has to account.
 The Jabba coalition does not need to have a coherent agenda, and can merely take credit for anything good, and avoid blame for anything bad.
 It also merely needs to point out that the pro-democracy people are hypocrites, who made a mess of things when they were in charge.

 That attitude of green eyed cynicism is important.
 One of my favorite movies is Quiz Show, and at one point the Rob Morrow character says "Charlie, if you want to insult me, that's fine, but you can't envy me at the same time."
-The Jabbas want to have an attitude of contempt towards the justice activists, and some of them manage it.
-But underneath the contempt is envy, a recognition that the justice activists have a daily beauty in their life, a conviction in things not seen.
+The Jabbas want to have an attitude of contempt towards justice activism, and some of them manage it.
+But underneath the contempt is envy, a recognition that justice activists have a daily beauty in their life, a conviction in things not seen.

 But enough about the Jabbas!
 We have been talking too much about them.
 We need to find time to talk about better things.
 Victory for the pro-democracy coalition requires: